How to Stay Focused at Work When You’re the Only Remote Worker

 First, be honest with your coworkers about your experience working remotely.
 Tell them why you’re feeling less focused than usual, including issues with communication or feedback.
 Then, use their ingenuity to brainstorm solutions.
 With their help and motivation, you can feel like you’re back in the fold even if you work from home – all you’ve got to do is be candid with them.

 Maybe your lack of focus is due to a lack of communication (especially if they’re holding in-person meetings that you’re unable to attend).
 Or even if you’re attending the meeting, you’re not getting all of the required information you need to follow up thoroughly.
 Either way, Hive’s customizable meeting notes can provide detailed information about following up on action items – whether you’re at the meeting or not.
 Just get an in-person coworker to share meeting notes with you, and you’ll have everything you need to stay focused.

 Another issue that all past and present remote workers are aware of is the lack of natural socialization.
 A lack of interpersonal connection can sometimes foster complicated emotions that prevent you from fully engaging in your work – studies report that having friends at work can ultimately make you more productive.
 And if you’re the only remote worker, your colleagues might be spontaneously going out for drinks on a weeknight or having a group lunch, leaving you the odd one out.

-You don’t have to miss out on spontaneous moments of connection just because you’re not in-person, and there are plenty of creative ways to make authentic, creative moments of innovation occur unexpectedly.
+You don’t have to miss out on spontaneous moments of connection just because you’re not in the traditional setting of your workplace.
+There are plenty of creative ways to make authentic, creative moments of innovation occur unexpectedly.
 Try getting to virtual meetings a bit early and have at least one team member meet you there for a quick catch-up chat.
 You can also organize your own virtual watercooler time or arrange a weekly team newsletter.